 What questions must KT managers ask researchers in order to establish legal compliance around OS?

 In this session, background information on Open Source licensing is given as well as pragmatic insights in how to avoid pitfalls around OS.

-Track III – Skills for TTO
+Track III – Skills for KTO

 How to Deal with Equity Cases